bojanpejkovic/apijx/README.md

 Data options:

     let data = {
-        orderBy: {pictures_field_sequence: 'ASC'}, // sorting field, if better specified, it will be sorted by enumeration order
+        orderBy: {pictures_field_sequence: 'ASC'}, // sorting field, if more are specified, it will be sorted by enumeration order

         linesPerRequest: 2, // number of rows to return, if omitted, returns max 50 rows.
 If 0 is entered, then returns all rows from the table.